- What is the proposed Halligan Water Supply Project?

 - Do the benefits outweigh the cost?

 The cost of water continues to rise in Northern Colorado, but the Halligan Water Supply Project remains the most cost-effective alternative to meet the demand of future Utilities water customers and provide increased reliability for existing customers.
 Other water supplies and water storage projects in Colorado cost significantly more when compared on a unit-cost basis.
+We regularly evaluate the cost at milestones to determine the most cost-effective solution for our needs.

 - Why is the cost presented as a range?